jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 this is achieved by creating the possibility of collaboration between the development, operations and security teams.
+What we're aiming for here
+is for people to adopt a DevSecOps culture and mindset.

 You may also move on
 to **specify the security checks**